-The compliance requirements are set by Yachting Australia (YA) in the "Blue Book", together with any updates available on the YA website.
-Some races run by the ORCV are considered "plus", which means there may be some additional items needed.
+The requirements set out in the Special Regulations are the minimum requirements each designated Category of Race.
+The ORCV and other Clubs often categorise a race as a nominated Category "plus" (e.g. "Category 2 plus") indicating that additional items are needed.
 These are all clearly laid out in the Notice of Race.
 For people new to ocean racing the Special Regulations can appear overwhelming, but there is plenty of assistance and advice available to owners via the ORCV.
 For owners renewing, the process should be a lot easier the second time.

 While some requirements are "black and white", others require a degree of interpretation.
-In such cases, the national body (YA) sets policy and provides guidance to the auditors.
+In such cases, the national body (AS) sets policy and provides guidance to the auditors.

 People frustrated by the need for, or interpretation of, a requirement should not take that out on the auditor.
 Auditors are volunteers and they do not set the rules.
-In the case of a dispute, there is a well-defined resolution process involving other auditors and the ORCV and ultimately owners may refer the matter to YA for an Interpretation, in accordance with SR 1.01.5.
+In the case of a dispute, there is a well-defined resolution process involving other auditors and the ORCV and ultimately owners may refer the matter to AS for an Interpretation, in accordance with SR 1.01.5.

-The audit is ideally a one off inspection (renewed annually), taking about an hour and a half.
+The audit is ideally a one off audit (renewed annually), taking about an hour and a half.
 More often than not, it includes a short "revisit" to verify resolution of a "short list" of items needing further work.
 The revisit should take no longer than 15mins.
-Any audit taking longer than an hour and a half, or requiring two or more revisits is indicative of poor preparation by the owner and may incur a fee.
+Any audit taking longer than an hour and a half, or requiring two or more revisits is indicative of poor preparation by the owner and will incur a fee.